bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

-The trained weights can be saved using method :meth:`save <justdeepit.models.OD.save>`, which simultaneously stores the trained weights (extension ``.pth``) and model configuration file (extensions ``.py`` for MMDetection backend and ``.yaml`` for Detectron2 backend).
+The trained weight can be saved using method :meth:`save <justdeepit.models.OD.save>`, which simultaneously stores the trained weight (extension :file`.pth`) and model configuration file (extensions :file:`.py` for MMDetection backend and :file:`.yaml` for Detectron2 backend).
-The user can apply the weights and configuration file as needed for generating a model using the MMDetection or Detectron2 library directly.
+Users can apply the weight and configuration file as needed for generating a model using the MMDetection or Detectron2 library directly.
-To check the detailed usage of method :meth:`save <justdeepit.models.OD.save>` and all its arguments, refer to the corresponding API documentation.
+Refer to the API documentation of :meth:`save <justdeepit.models.OD.save>` for detailed usage.

 .. code-block:: py